Home » Ted Bundy Seattle Locations » This Location

 Her roommates found this particularly strange, as Healy usually didn't bother making her bed on mornings when she had to leave early for work.

-After lifting the bedspread, they immediately spotted blood on the pillow and on parts of the bed sheets.
+After lifting the bedspread, they immediately saw blood on the pillow and on parts of the bed sheets.
 They also found blood on her nightgown, which had been carefully hung inside the closet.

-At that point, it became very clear that something terrible had happened to the young coed.
+At that point, it became clear that something terrible had happened to the young coed.

 Judging by the location of the blood, it seemed as though she had sustained a serious head injury.
 Furthermore, her abductor had gone through the effort of making her bed and putting her nightgown away.